Introduction

 Should You Use Glue or Nails for Securing Cabinet Hinges?

-For the best results, consider these strategies:
+For the best results, try these tips:

 How Often Should I Check for Wear and Tear?